VIN1902/learning-react/react-library-summary.md

 # React Architecture

+1. Devloper API Layer (component, hook, props, context)
+    - Everything you, the developer, use (tools) to talk to React.
+    - Component are the "what", Props and Context are "how data flows b/w components", Hooks are "Enqueuing updates" which go into reconciler.
+    - Trigger the reconciler.

+1. Scheduler (prioritization engine)
+    - Decides when the work should be done.
+    - Based on priority of updates.
+    - Cooperation b/w changes based on priority, prevents blokcing renders. (when should reconciler run)

+1. Reconciler (powered by fiber)
+    - Figures out what needs to change.
+    - Uses fiber to create a new VDOM, diff it with previous one and decide minimal changes
+    - Begins the 'render phase'.

 1. Renderer (react-dom, react-native)
-    - create VDOM and render it to realDOM
-    - updates in UI trigger reconciliation
-1. Reconciler (fiber)
-    - uses fiber to create a new VDOM, diff it with previous one and decide minimal changes
-    - all of this can be interrupted by another update, where now scheduler kicks in
-1. Scheduler (prioritization engine)
-    - based on priority of updates, the render phase is finally handled and then in commit phase realDOM is changed.
-1. Dev API (component, hook, props)
-    - tools provided for above steps. compnonent is the thing that's going to be rendered, hooks trigger reconciliation, and so on.
+    - Handles how React interacts with the host environment.
+    - Converts React’s abstract tree (the "virtual DOM" or equivalent) into real platform instructions (DOM, native views, canvas, etc).
+    - Mount changes to host in 'commit phase'.

+what to render
+when to render
+how to compute diff
+how to apply diff

-## HLD of lifecycle:
+## HLD of react web lifecycle

 1. ReactDOM.createRoot() — create a root fiber connected to real DOM.
 1. render(<App />) — builds virtual DOM tree from JSX.